PlaceholderPigone/GettingAndCleaningDataProject/CodeBook.md

     * Gyro represents the angular velocity vector measured by the gyroscope
     * Time domain represents the initial data collection over time
     * Frequency domain represents the data processed by a fast fourier transform.
+    * All variables are normalized and bounded within [-1,1].
     * For more information see the features_info.txt and readme file in the data set

+**The following variables are all averages of that data type for a particular subject + action combination**

  [3] "average_timedomain_bodyacc_mean_x"